bharatnc/bharatnc.github.io/_posts/2017-01-14-Grab-Api-Data.markdown

 1. To tap the example end-point to get api data, we first start by importing the requests module.
 `import requests`. <br>
 2. Next use the get method to get the contents of the url (endpoint). `endpoint = requests.get(url)`.<br>
-3. This data that is contained in the variable called `endpoint` has to be serialized into a JSON Object.
+3. This data that is contained in a variable called `endpoint`,  has to be serialized into a JSON Object.
 For this purpose, we use the Python `json` module. `data = endpoint.json()`<br>
 4. This data is now a representation of the Python dictionary data-structure.
-The value can be accessed using the key.
-In this example, we use `Host` as the key `print data[‘Host’]`.
-This prints out the value corresponding to the key `Host`.
+A value can be accessed using it's key.
+In this example, we use `Host` as the key `print data[‘Host’]`, This prints out the value corresponding to the key `Host`.

  <h2> Putting it all together </h2>

- Putting it all together into a function called `get_api_data()` which takes an url (JSON endpoint).
+ Putting it all together into a function called `get_api_data()`, which takes an url (JSON endpoint).
 In this case, the code prints out the value corresponding to our key called `Hosts`.

 {% highlight ruby %}
 import requests #importing the Python requests module